Metronoid/chronicler/content/character/merits/fighting/Thrown Weapons.md

 **Practiced Toss** (•): Your character knows how to throw her weapon with a quick and fluid motion.
 Add her Athletics score to Initiative when using a thrown weapon.

 **Impalement Arts** (••): A well-placed throw staples an opponent’s limbs to the environment.
-If your character succeeds in damaging a specified target arm, leg, or hand with a thrown weapon, she inflicts the Impaled Tilt.
+If your character succeeds in damaging a specified target arm, leg, or hand with a thrown weapon, she inflicts the Impaled Condition.

 **Drawback**: The heft needed to make her throw penetrate leaves your character vulnerable.
 She loses her Defense any turn she uses this maneuver.